JunHeonYoon/panda_control_vrep_linux/README.md

 ```sh
 ./panda_control_vrep
 ````
--If you don't have "Vortex" engine, change physics engine to "Bullet 2.78"
+- If you don't have "Vortex" engine, change physics engine to "Bullet 2.78"

 ## Control Mode
 There are two control mode :